Carleson operators on doubling metric measure spaces

 \begin{equation} \label{eqtts4a} = 2^{255a^3+110a + 1} {\operatorname{\operatorname {dens}}_1(\mathfrak {A})^{\frac1p}} \int |g|(y)(M_{\mathcal{B}', p'}g)(y) \, dy\, . \end{equation}

-Applying Cauchy-Schwarz and using Proposition 2.0.6estimates the last display by
+Applying Cauchy-Schwarz and using Proposition 2.0.6 estimates the last display by

 \begin{equation} 2^{255a^3+110a + 1} \operatorname{\operatorname {dens}}_1(\mathfrak {A})^{\frac1p} \| g\| _2 \| M_{\mathcal{B}', p'} g\| _2 \end{equation}